 When to Visit

-The Park is in its first year of operation, which means we don’t have enough information to say when the best/worst time is to visit just yet.
-The summer is hot and humid (June-September) and temperatures on average 35C (95F) and the winter is uncomfortable (December to February) getting down to 0C (32F) in the evenings.
+The park has been open for over a year now, so we have a better idea as to when the park is busy.
+The summer is hot and humid (June-September) and temperatures on average 35°C (95°F) and the winter is uncomfortable (December to February) getting down to 0°C (32°F) in the evenings.
 Weather-wise, Autumn is mild.

 How Many Days